 This book isn't just for beginners — there's advanced content in here too.
 You'll discover how to train your own custom object detectors using deep learning.
 You'll build a custom framework that can be used to train very deep architectures on the challenging ImageNet dataset from scratch.
-I'll even show you my personal blueprint, that I use to determine which deep learning techniques to apply when confronted with a new problem.
-Best of all, these solutions and tactics can be directly applied to your current job and research.
+I'll even show you my personal blueprint that I use to determine which deep learning techniques to apply when confronted with a new problem.
+Best of all, these solutions and tactics can be directly applied to your current job, research, and projects.

 Where can I learn more about you?

-I have authored over 175+ blog posts about computer vision, OpenCV, and deep learning over at PyImageSearch.com.
+I have authored over 250+ blog posts about computer vision, OpenCV, and deep learning over at PyImageSearch.com.
 Check out the posts to get a feel for my teaching and writing style (not to mention the quality and depth of the tutorials).
-I would also highly suggest that you sign up for the (free) Table of Contents I am offering using the form at the bottom-right corner of this page.
+I would also highly suggest that you sign up for the (free) Table of Contents and sample chapters I am offering using the form at the bottom-right corner of this page.

 I have another question.

-If you have any other questions, please send me a message, and I'll get back to you immediately
+If you have any other questions, please send me a message, and I'll get back to you ASAP.

 Who's behind this?